Best condo insurance companies

 • Temporary repairs

-• Damage to other properties
+• Damage to the property of others

 Pros: